dbt-labs/docs.getdbt.com/website/docs/dbt-cli/configure-your-profile.md

 ## Related documentation
 * [`profiles.yml` reference](reference/profiles.yml)

-## How to connect to your warehouse when using the CLA
+## How to connect to your warehouse when using the CLI
 When you invoke dbt from the CLI, dbt parses your `dbt_project.yml` for the name of the `profile` to use to connect to your data warehouse.

 <File name='dbt_project.yml'>